ademakov/Oroch/README.md

 compression method by changing just a single line of code.
 It also realtively small compared to other libraries.

-If your project does not need to decode billions of intgers per second, and could trade this for smaller and manageable source code base, then the Oroch library might be for you.
+If your project does not need to decode billions of integers per second, and could trade this for smaller and manageable source code base, then the Oroch library might be for you.